Medical Education Innovations Mentored Award Program

 The Academy of Medical Educators (AME) is pleased to announce a call for proposals to encourage innovation in medical student teaching and evaluation by faculty members of the University of Kansas School of Medicine (KUSOM).
 The priority for this funding cycle is to encourage mentorship in medical education research and scholarship.

-The maximum amount of funding per proposal is $15,000 for the funding cycle (July 1, 2023-June 30, 2024).
+The maximum amount of funding per proposal is $15,000 for the funding cycle (July 1, 2024-June 30, 2025).
 A total of $30,000 is available.
-Each applicant must meet with Dr. Cayla Teal or Dr. Kari Nilsen to discuss their proposal prior to submission (or had previously met with Dr. Teal during the MAITF submission process).
-Each candidate must also meet with Ms. Hinano Gray to discuss the project budget (please contact Ms. Ashley Martin (email@example.com) to schedule).
-Please contact Teresa Beacham (firstname.lastname@example.org) to coordinate or with questions.
+By April 15, 2024, each applicant is required to meet with: Dr. Cayla Teal to discuss project design [Christian Steciuch (firstname.lastname@example.org) to schedule] unless you previously met with Dr. Teal about this project during the MAITF submission process; and Ms. Hinano Gray to discuss project budget [Ashley Martin (email@example.com) to schedule].

 Principal Investigator (PI) must be a full-time faculty member in the KUSOM.